 Opportunities for Production

 All three of the aforementioned organisations offer not only funding, but also support in terms of a network and a respected platform for showing practice.
-The latter is also offered by a number of other organisations, including the increasing number of science festivals (for example the Edinburgh Science Festival) and a number of respected institutions including the Royal Society of the Arts, Royal Institution, the British Library and the Science Museum’s Dana Centre.
+The latter is also offered by a number of other organisations, including the increasing number of science festivals (for example the Edinburgh Science Festival) and a number of respected institutions including the Royal Society of the Arts, Royal Institution and the British Library.
 Although they have traditionally been places where research is presented in the form of a lecture, and indeed this is still the main format for their events, it is increasingly common to find performances and exhibitions as part of their programme as well.
 This is arguably part of a larger trend in the sciences to bringing research to the wider public, as evidenced by initiatives such as Café Scientifique and Bright Club, as well as Prof. Brian Cox’s television, radio and live performance collaborations with popular comedians.

 Beyond the UK